rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 particle.color.a = alpha;
 ```

-Don't forget, if you want to set an alpha value, to enable the alpha channel for vertex colors :
+If you want to set an alpha value, don't forget to enable the alpha channel for vertex colors :
 ```javascript
 SPS.mesh.hasVertexAlpha = true;
 ```